 Detrital Initial Conditions and Loadings

-To access this screen double-click on the “Susp. and dissolved detritus” in the state variables list in the main window.
+To access this screen, double-click on the “Susp. and dissolved detritus” in the state variables list in the main window.

 A complex loading screen is necessary for organic matter inputs in the water column.
 AQUATOX simulates Organic Matter (dry weight); however, the user can input data as Organic Carbon or Carbonaceous Biochemical Oxygen Demand (CBOD) and the model will make the necessary conversions.
 See the technical documentation for more information about how the model converts organic carbon and CBOD loadings into organic matter.

+By selecting the “Loading Type” dropdown, the type of variable input may be specified.
 Organic matter initial conditions and loadings are divided into four compartments:

 particulate refractory detritus;